ExpressionEngine/ExpressionEngine-User-Guide/docs/pro/2fa.md

 ## Template protection

-If you need to restrict certain areas of your site to only be accessible to members who have completed two-factor authentication, you can turn `Enable HTTP Authentication?` toggle on in template Access preferences.
+If you need to restrict certain areas of your site to only be accessible to members who have completed two-factor authentication, you can turn `Require Two-Factor Authentication` toggle on in template Access preferences.

 ![2FA Template Toggle](/_images/2fa-tmpl-toggle.png)